-In pregnancy, your immune system gets a jolt and becomes weak.
-A running or stuffy nose along with other symptoms of cold can cause extreme discomfort in pregnancy.
-Taking over-the-counter medicines is not something that may be considered safe in pregnancy; however, going a natural way is certainly a better option.
-Here, in the following article, we shall discuss easy and safe natural remedies for cold that you may effectively use to get better in pregnancy.
+The immune system tends to weaken during pregnancy.
+A running or stuffy nose along with other symptoms of cold can cause extreme discomfort to pregnant women, and taking over-the-counter medicines is not considered safe in pregnancy.
+However, natural remedies are certainly a recommended option.
+In the following article, we shall discuss easy and safe natural remedies for cold during pregnancy that you can effectively use to feel better.

-Top 12 Natural Remedies for Cold in Pregnancy
+Top 15 Natural Remedies for Cold During Pregnancy

 1. Coconut Oil

-Coconut oil is widely known for its antifungal, antibacterial and antiviral properties.
-Presence of concentrated levels of lauric acid in coconut oil works really well in destroying the lipid coating around the viruses and aiding the immune system in fighting the infection.
-Coconut oil is very safe during pregnancy, and it can be used both internally and topically.
+Coconut oil is widely known for its antifungal, antibacterial, and antiviral properties.
+The presence of concentrated levels of lauric acid in coconut oil works really well in destroying the lipid coating around the viruses and naturally aiding the immune system in fighting the infection.
+Coconut oil is very safe during pregnancy, and it can be used both, internally and topically.
 You may add a spoonful of edible coconut oil in any hot beverage to get relief from cold.

 Garlic works well in getting rid of cold in pregnancy.
-It is jam-packed with antibacterial, antiseptic and antiviral properties, and thus helps in combating the cold causing viruses and bacteria.
-According to some medical studies, garlic is also effective in lowering blood pressure, promoting blood circulation and maintaining cholesterol levels in pregnancy.
+It is jam-packed with antibacterial, antiseptic, and antiviral properties, and thus, helps in combating the cold causing viruses and bacteria.
+According to some medical studies, garlic is also effective in lowering blood pressure, promoting blood circulation, and maintaining cholesterol levels during pregnancy.
 The presence of allicin found in whole garlic provides all these benefits in pregnancy.

 One of the best Indian home remedies for cold during pregnancy is ginger.
 This wondrous spice is known for its warming properties.
-It helps in improving blood circulation and getting rid of infection-causing bacteria and viruses.
+It helps in improving blood circulation and fighting infection-causing bacteria and viruses.
 Alternatively, ginger may also get you relief from heartburns in pregnancy.
-Take a small piece of ginger, crush or grate it and boil it is water and add lemon and honey to it.
+Take a small piece of ginger, crush or grate it, and boil it in water.
+Add lemon and honey, and drink.

 4. Apple Cider Vinegar

 Apple cider vinegar is a very safe and useful remedy to cure a cold in pregnancy.
-The alkaline properties of apple cider vinegar create a hostile environment for the viruses and thus kill them.
-At the very onset of cold or as soon as you spot the first symptom of cold during pregnancy, you may start taking apple cider vinegar.
-Take a spoonful of vinegar and mix it in a glass of warm water.
+The alkaline properties of apple cider vinegar create a hostile environment for the viruses, and thus, kill them.
+At the very onset of cold or as soon as you spot the first symptom of cold during pregnancy, start drinking apple cider vinegar.
+Mix a spoonful of apple cider vinegar with a glass of warm water.
 Ideally, you should gargle and then gulp the solution to achieve maximum benefits.
-You may take this every hour or till you get relief from the cold symptoms.
+You may drink this every hour or untill you get relief from cold.

 5. Hot Chicken Soup

-Sipping on a hot bowl of chicken soup is one of the tastiest ways of getting rid of cold in pregnancy.
-Chicken soup is loaded with nutrition, and it is also rich in anti-inflammatory properties.
-You may add ginger, garlic, cayenne powder and thyme to make your soup more sumptuous and all these ingredients work really well in combating the symptoms of the cold.
+Sipping on a hot bowl of chicken soup is one of the tastiest ways of getting rid of a cold during pregnancy.
+Chicken soup is loaded with nutrition, along with being rich in anti-inflammatory properties.
+Add ginger, garlic, and cayenne powder, which make your soup more sumptuous and work really well in combating the symptoms of the cold.

 6. Salt Water

-As simple as it may sound, but salt water is really effective in curing various symptoms associated with cold.
+As simple as it may sound, salt water is very effective in curing various symptoms associated with cold.
 Salt water helps in flushing out the cold and cough causing bacteria and viruses out of your system.
 It is an extremely safe home remedy to ward off cold and cough during pregnancy.
-You may take a glass of warm water and add half a teaspoon of salt to it.
-You may gargle with this solution to get relief from a sore throat.
-Alternatively, you may put a few drops of this saline solution in your nose to get rid of a blocked and stuffy nose.
+Take a glass of warm water and add half a teaspoon of salt to it.
+Gargle with this solution to get relief from a sore throat.
+Alternatively, you can put a few drops of this saline solution in your nose to get rid of a blocked and stuffy nose.

-Onion is one of the most effective ayurvedic remedies for cold and cough during pregnancy, and your mother or grandmother may guide you about the benefits of it.
+Onion is one of the most effective ayurvedic remedies for cold and cough during pregnancy.
 Onions are rich in sulphuric compounds, which are beneficial in killing the various infection causing viruses and bacteria.
-You may eat onions in raw form in your salad, or you may also spread chopped onions around your bed to cleanse the air of harmful bacteria or viruses.
-However, some pregnant women may find the smell of onions very nauseous, so may use some measures to overcome it or use other home remedial measures.
+You may eat onions in raw form or you spread chopped onions around your bed to cleanse the air of harmful bacteria or viruses.
+However, some pregnant women may find the smell of onions very nauseating, so take care when following this home remedy.

 8. Honey and Lemon

-Honey and lemon is a great combination of getting rid of cold in pregnancy.
-You may take a glass of warm water and add a teaspoon of honey and a tablespoon of lemon juice into it.
-Mix well and drink this mixture three to four times a day for getting better.
-The vitamin c in lemon preps up the immune system and the soothing properties of honey work well on the sore throat.
+Honey and lemon is a great combination that works great in getting rid of cold during pregnancy.
+Take a glass of warm water and add a teaspoon of honey and a tablespoon of lemon juice into it.
+Mix well and drink this mixture three to four times a day.
+You can even drink this after you have recovered, if you are prone to getting a cold.
+The vitamin C in lemon strengthens the immune system and the soothing properties of honey relieve a sore throat.

 9. Drink Plenty of Fluids

-You may drink your way to get better and ease your symptoms of cold in pregnancy.
-Keeping yourself properly hydrated is very important in pregnancy and bracing your body with sufficient amounts of fluid becomes utterly important in case you are down with the cold.
-Cold makes your body lose fluids, and in order to replenish the lost fluids, you may drink water, ginger tea, lemon and honey tea, salt water, vegetable or chicken soups or fresh fruit juices.
+Keeping yourself hydrated is very important in pregnancy and bracing your body with sufficient amounts of fluid becomes utterly important, in case you are down with the cold.
+Cold makes your body lose fluids, and in order to replenish the lost fluids, you can drink water, ginger tea, lemon and honey tea, salt water, vegetable or chicken soups, or fresh fruit juices.